 More Info... by email

 Conceptualize a data mining agent as a very limited type of virtual employee.
-In effect, a data mining agent is nothing more than an employee tasked with sorting through employee records to perform one or more very specific jobs.
-For example, a data mining agent could be programmed to monitor stock prices for a specific range of companies, throwing up a red flag if it notices any substantial deviations from historical trends.
-Data mining agents are a bit like a smoke alarm; they only throw up signals if something is actually happening in the system.
+In effect, this agent is nothing more than an employee tasked with sorting through employee records to perform one or more very specific jobs.
+For example, the agent could be programmed to monitor stock prices for a specific range of companies, throwing up a red flag if it notices any substantial deviations from historical trends.
+These agents are a bit like a smoke alarm; they only throw up signals if something is actually happening in the system.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!